 There are many birds in Kenya with interesting names.
 A name might describe a bird’s appearance, behavior, call/song, habitat or location where it is found.
 Of all the birds found in Kenya, one stands out to me as having the most legendary name of all.
 It’s a bird with a prominent reputation not just in Kenya but all over Africa.
 This is none other than the Martial Eagle (Polemaetus bellicosus).

 The Martial Eagle’s name alone says a lot about it.
-It’s scientific name (Polemaetus bellicosus) roughly translates to ‘war-like eagle’.
-Polemaetus is derived from the Greek words ‘polemos’ (meaning battle) and ‘aetos’ (meaning eagle). bellicosus comes from the English word ‘bellicose’, which means aggressive or always willing to fight.
+It’s scientific name (Polemaetus bellicosus) literally means ‘aggressive eagle of war’.
+Polemaetus is derived from the Greek words ‘polemos’ (meaning ‘war’ or ‘battle’) and ‘aetos’ (meaning ‘eagle’). bellicosus comes from the English word ‘bellicose’, which means aggressive or always willing to fight.
 The English name ‘Martial’ comes from ‘martial arts’, which are sports that involve fighting.
 Clearly, this is an eagle with a fierce character.

 The size of prey that it kills is not unusual for an eagle of its size (it mainly hunts gamebirds, mammals up to the size of young antelope and monitor lizards), but it has a reputation of being extremely bold, particularly when hunting.
 Martials have been known to face off against adult antelopes as large as Waterbuck (Kobus ellipsiprymnus) that are trying to defend their young from the attacking eagle.
 Young Martials can be particularly reckless, sometimes taking on extremely dangerous prey.
 The most impressive records I know include a young Martial successfully killing an adult Marabou Stork (Leptoptilos crumenifer) and another that attacked an adult Black-backed Jackal (Canis mesomelas)!
 One in the Masai Mara even tried to catch a lion cub, but the lioness was quick enough to deflect the attack before the eagle got to the cubs!